Seren-Hughes/crystal-cave/TESTING.md

 ### Summary of Changes:

-- Refactored all audio logic into a single, class-based AudioManager ES6 module.
+- Refactored all audio logic into a single, class-based AudioManager ES module.
 - Used getters and setters for state management and encapsulation.
 - Removed global audio flags and direct imports of individual functions.
 - Adopted feature branching for safer, more organised development.